 (1) The MAEWR provides movable towed tactical shapes incorporating realistic size, color schemes, and multi-spectral cues, as a low-cost, light weight, environmentally-friendly target solution for various range applications.
 Due to the high replacement costs of these targets they shall not be used for live-fire training or be emplaced in live-fire areas.
-However, they may be used to simulate OPFOR representations or provide a threat presence to ground personnel engaged in tactical training operations.
+However, they may be used to simulate

+OPFOR representations or provide a threat presence to ground personnel engaged in tactical training operations.
 Primarily they will be used in conjunction with electronic warfare and air reconnaissance.
-Photos of these shapes are in the MAEWR'S Aircrew User's Guide.
+Photos of these shapes are in the MAEWR's Aircrew User's Guide.

-(2) Multi-spectral cues include:

-(a) Visual 3-D representation (full scale) created by using Solid (olive drab or desert sand) or Camouflage (forest or desert) paint.

-(b) Radar signature (representative radar cross section (RCS).

-(c) IR Signature created by using metal mesh under shape framing to generate heat differentials with ambient air.

-(d) Doppler signature created by rotating antennas.
+- (2) Multi-spectral cues include: - (a) Visual 3-D representation (full scale) created by using Solid (olive drab or desert sand) or Camouflage (forest or desert) paint. - (b) Radar signature (representative radar cross section (RCS). - (c) IR Signature created by using metal mesh under shape framing to generate heat differentials with ambient air. - (d) Doppler signature created by rotating antennas.

 f.
-Use of Smokey Sams for Training
+Use of GTR-18 (Smokey SAM) for Training

-(1) The use of the GTR-18 (Smokey SAM) pyrotechnic simulator is authorized for use aboard Camp Lejeune during the conduct of defensive measures training for aircrews.
+- (1) The use of the Smokey SAM pyrotechnic simulator is authorized for use aboard Camp Lejeune during the conduct of defensive measures training for aircrews.
 The GTR-18 (Smokey SAM) provides a visual cue to aircrews undergoing defensive measures training.
-Requests to use the GTR-18 (Smokey SAM) will be included in the special range request submitted to the RCO.
-At no time will the GTR-18 (Smokey SAM) be utilized aboard Camp Lejeune without the express approval of the RCO.

-(a) Responsibility.
-When conducting training with the GTR-18 (Smokey SAM) each CO will ensure that only qualified and certified personnel operate the GTR-18 (Smokey SAM).
+Requests to use the Smokey SAM will be submitted via an Email Special Range Request to Range Control.
+At no time will the Smokey SAM be utilized aboard Camp Lejeune without the express approval of the RCO. - (a) Responsibility.
+When conducting training with the GTR-18 (Smokey SAM) each CO will ensure that only qualified and certified personnel operate the Smokey SAM.
 The following safety requirements will be adhered to at all times.
-No deviations are authorized without the express approval of the RCO, RCOO, or RSS.

-(b) Personnel Requirements.
-A minimum of two and a maximum of four certified and qualified GTR-18 (Smokey SAM) operators for each GTR-18 (Smokey SAM) launch site.
+No deviations are authorized without the express approval of the RCO, RCOO, or RSS. - (b) Personnel Requirements.
+A minimum of two and a maximum of four certified and qualified Smokey SAM operators for each Smokey SAM launch site.